-Falcom Petrochemical ETF (the "Fund") is a fund established under contractual agreement between Falcom Financial Services (the "Fund's manager") and investors in the Fund (the "Unitholders").
-The Fund aims to achieve capital growth and gains on the long term through inactive management of a basket of shares of companies in the petrochemical industry listed on the Saudi stock exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+Falcom IPO Fund (the "Fund") is a fund established under an agreement between Falcom Financial Services ("Fund's manager") and Fund Investors ("Unitholders").
+The Fund's objectives are to invest in the shares of new enterprises through its initial public offering, which can provide opportunities for long-term capital growth.
+The fund invests in newly recognised enterprises on the Saudi Stock Exchange.
+The fund also invests liquidity available in low risk assets.
 The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
 Instead, all profits collected in the Fund are reinvested and reflected in the price of the Fund's unit.
-The Fund may, at the discretion and approval of its Board of Directors, distribute excess liquidity in the form of distributions to the Unitholders.